bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 Each podcast has a three-letter slug (`lta` & `ltp`), and each podcast episode has a slug consisting of the three-letter slug for the podcast they belong to, and the digits of the episode number, e.g., `lta123` or `ltp42`.
 Each contributor has a slug based on their name (so it's easy to remember), e.g., `allison_sheridan`, and each podcast episode defines the following two metadata fields in its front matter:

 1. `host`, which has a contributor slug as its value
-2. `guests,` which is an optional array of contributor slugs
+2. `guests`, which is an optional array of contributor slugs

 Some aspects of this architecture might seem needlessly complex, but the design has been carefully chosen to allow me to add new shows without the need for a fundamental redesign.
 To add a new show, I would simply need to: